jjalcaraz-upct/inventory-control/README.md

 ## Licensing information

-This code is released under the MIT lisence.
+This code is released under the MIT license.